k8snetworkplumbingwg/multus-cni/README.md

 ```
 ### Creating network resources in Kubernetes

-1. After creating CRD/TPR network object you can create network resources in Kubernetes.
+1. After creating CRD network object you can create network resources in Kubernetes.
 These network resources may contain additional underlying CNI plugin parameters given in JSON format.
 In the following example shown below the args field contains parameters that will be passed into “flannel” plugin.

 2. Save the following YAML to flannel-network.yaml